minekube/connect/.web/docs/guide/includes/joining.md

 Players can also discover your server from the in-game [Browser Hub](/guide/advertising#browser-hub) at `minekube.net` and can join with the in-game UIs or with the `/browser join <your-server-name>` command.

-### Joining from your custom domain

-Go to [Endpoint Domains](/guide/domains) to learn how to use your own domain for your server.